 Use Leftover Chicken

-To make this recipe even easier, you can use any leftover or cooked chicken instead of cooking fresh chicken breast.
+To make this mac and cheese recipe even easier, you can use any leftover or cooked chicken instead of cooking fresh chicken breast.
 You can just warm it up for a few minutes in the pot, then add it back to the macaroni as instructed.

 Chicken Mac and Cheese Recipe